christinerose/gibbr.org/blog/hillingar/index.md

 Creating a glue record with our registrar pointing `ns1.gibbr.org` to the IP address of our DNS-hosting machine allows anyone to use our authoritative server via their resolver.

-As you might notice, this is running the venerable bind^[[ISC bind](https://www.isc.org/bind/) has many [CVE's](https://www.cvedetails.com/product/144/ISC-Bind.html?vendor_id=64)] written in C.
+This runs the venerable bind^[[ISC bind](https://www.isc.org/bind/), which has many [CVE's](https://www.cvedetails.com/product/144/ISC-Bind.html?vendor_id=64)] written in C.
-As an alternative, using functional high-level type-safe programming languages to create network applications can greatly benefit safety and usability whilst maintaining performant execution [@madhavapeddyMelangeCreatingFunctional2007].
+As an alternative, using functional, high-level, type-safe programming languages to create network applications can greatly benefit safety and usability whilst maintaining performant execution [@madhavapeddyMelangeCreatingFunctional2007].
 One such language is OCaml.

 MirageOS^[ [mirage.io](https://mirage.io) ] is a deployment method for these OCaml programs [@madhavapeddyUnikernelsLibraryOperating2013].